 During project preparation, the main alternative recommendation considered was the construction of a new terminal building in its current location and the additional construction of a separate ATC tower.
 This option was rejected at the detail design phase, as the priorities to comply with ICAO were deemed to be a more urgent use of the project funds.
 Spending on a terminal and ATC would not make those ICAO compliant upgrades possible and it therefore not considered to be a feasible alternative.
+But after several analysis it was proposed that the Munda ATCT be included as part of the project works under SIRAP 2.

-The 'no action' alternative would maintain the unsuitability of the runway, taxiway and apron and would leave the flooding issues with existing culverts unresolved.
-This would and decrease the operational effectiveness of receiving international flights.
+The 'no action' alternative would result in the MUA airport not meeting international aviation safety, operation and functionality standards regarding air traffic control tower (ATCT).
+This will decrease the operational effectiveness of receiving international flights.
 The 'no action' alternative would likely cause negative impacts to the socio-economic environment of New Georgia Island and is not considered an appropriate option.